Living on the edge: Phase transitions in convex programs with random data: Approximate kinematic bounds

 \section{Approximate kinematic bounds}

 We are now prepared to establish an approximate version of the conic kinematic formula, expressed in terms of the statistical dimension.
-Most of the applied theorems in this paper ultimately depend on this result.
+Most of the applied results in this paper ultimately depend on this theorem.
 The proof combines the exact kinematic formula~\eqref{eq:kinematic} with the concentration of intrinsic volumes, guaranteed by Theorem~\ref{thm:main-conc}.